 Leaving Ghurtan and heading east, one will reach Varzaneh.
 Varzaneh is the last city on the banks of Zayandeh Rud.
 The exhausted river, turned muddy and unclear here and unsuitable for farming, vanishes in Gavkhuni Marshland, 12 km further in the desert.
 Zayandeh Rud Plain has a slight slope from west to east, the altitude reaching 1,450 m in Gavkhuni Marshland.

-The Masjed Jame is a two-iwan mosque which originally had tile work decoration.
-Of all the tile work, only the ones in the mihrab and the ceiling joining the space under the dome to the iwan have survived, as well as pulpit itself.
+The Masjed Jame is a two-iwan mosque that originally had tile work decoration.
+Of all the tile work, only the ones in the mihrab and the ceiling joining the space under the dome to the iwan have survived, as well as the pulpit itself.
 Amongst the floral and geometrical faience mosaic designs, many six-sided stars similar to the Star of David can be recognized (called Khatam-e Suleimani), some of them in high relief.
 The names of the prophet Mohammad and Imam Ali are written in beautiful calligraphy.
 In some of the stars, each side is decorated with a Shamseh (the solar shape).
 Turquoise and lapis lazuli are the predominant colors in the faience mosaic.
 The dome's exterior view is of bricks with trapezoid-shaped tile work decorating them, making it very similar to the dome of Sultan Bokht Agha in Esfahan.
-Varzaneh Bridge, Shakh Kenar Barrage, the watch tower, and many dove-cotes are amongst the other historical sites in the city of Varzaneh.
+Varzaneh Bridge, Shakh Kenar Barrage, the watchtower, and many dove-cotes are amongst the other historical sites in the city of Varzaneh.

 No right click